 The CWD surveillance programme includes testing of slaughtered semi-domesticated reindeer (above 12 months in Southern Norway and above 24 months in Northern Norway), euthanized animals and fallen stock of captive deer and semi-domesticated reindeer (above 24 months) and wild cervids (above 12 months), and wild cervids submitted for necropsy at the NVI.
 In addition, since the discovery of CWD in 2016, extensive testing of hunted cervids has been implemented.
-This effort is a cooperation between the Norwegian Food Safety Authority, the Norwegian Environmental Agency, the Norwegian Institute for Nature Research (NINA) and NVI.
-Apart from cervids, wild muskoxen are also enrolled in the Norwegian surveillance of animal TSE.
+This effort is a cooperation between the Norwegian Food Safety Authority, the Norwegian Environmental Agency, the Norwegian Institute for Nature Research (NINA), and NVI.
+Apart from cervids, available wild muskoxen found dead/killed are also enrolled in the Norwegian surveillance of animal TSE.
 These animals live in the Dovre Mountains, as the only free-ranging muskox population in Norway.

 The routine diagnostics of CWD require testing of brain tissue (Medulla oblongata).
-Due to early detection of prions in lymphoid tissue of reindeer in Norway, such tissue (retropharyngeal lymph nodes) have, since 2016, been included in the testing of all cervid species when available.
+Due to early detection of prions in lymphoid tissue of reindeer in Norway, such tissues (retropharyngeal lymph nodes) have, since 2016, been included in the testing of all cervid species and muskoxen when available.